Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Introduction

+The set of critical points of $\pi$ is given by the equations $F=x\frac{\partial F}{\partial x}=0$.
+These equations are degenerate with respect to the Newton polytope $N$ in the sense of \cite{khov0}, because the closure $C$ of this curve in the $N$-toric variety intersects the 1-dimensional orbit, corresponding to the edge $[(1,0,0),\, (1,0,a(1))]$, at $a(1)$ points.
+However, one can easily check that, at every such point, $C$ transversaly intersects each of the adjacent 2-dimensional orbits.
+Thus, the Euler characteristic of $F=x\frac{\partial F}{\partial x}=0$ is by $a(1)$ greater than the Euler characteristic of its perturbation $F=x\frac{\partial F}{\partial x}+G=0$, where $G$ is a small generic polynomial with Newton polytope $N$.
+The latter system of equations is non-degenerate with respect to $N$, so the Euler characteristic of its solutions equals $-2\Vol(N)$ by \cite{khov0}.
+This gives the second of the sought equations, because the Euler characteristic of the critical locus of $\pi$ equals $e(A_1)+2|2A_1|+|A_1|$ by the additivity of the Euler characteristic.

+Finally, by \cite{EK}, the Newton polygon $N_D$ of $D$ is the fiber polytope of $N$.
+Explicitly, it has the vertices $(0,0)$, $(n,0)$ and $\bigl(i-1,2a(n)+2a(n-1)+\ldots+2a(i)\bigr)$ for $i=1,\ldots,n$.
+The closure of $D$ in the $N_D$-toric surface has three types of singularities: $|2A_1|$ transversal self-intersections, $|A_2|$ simple cusps and $a(1)$ simple tangencies with the 1-dimensional orbit $y=0$.
+Passing from $D$ to its generic perturbation $\tilde D$ with the same Newton polygon $N_D$, the singularities resolve and decrease the Euler characteristic of the curve by $|2A_1|$, $2|A_2|$ and $a(1)$ respectively.
+The resulting Euler characteristic of $\tilde D$ equals $-\Vol N_D$ by \cite{khov0}, which gives the third of the sought equations. $\quad\Box$ The statemnts regarding transversality and singularity types in this reasoning are justified by the results of Sections \ref{Scci} and \ref{Smain0}.
+The same computation is applicable to count the multisingularities of the projection $M\subset\CC^3\to\CC^2$ for a generic surface $M$ with an arbitrary Newton polytope $N$, although the answer is lengthy.

-\begin{rem} All three equations can be deduced from certain variations of the Kouchnirenko-Bernstein-Khovanskii formula \cite{khov0} for slightly degenerate complete intersections: we should count the Euler characteristics of $M$, the set of critical points of $\pi$, and the set of critical values of $\pi$ respectively.
-Note that we could not reduce this problem to classical Thom polynomials by compactifying the ambient tori $\CC^3\supset M$ and $\CC^2$: any such compactification would give a highly non-generic projection of the closure of $M$, to which classical Thom polynomials are not applicable.\end{rem}
+\begin{rem} Note that we could not reduce this example to classical Thom polynomials by compactifying the ambient tori $\CC^3\supset M$ and $\CC^2$: any such compactification would give a highly non-generic projection of the closure of $M$, to which classical Thom polynomials are not applicable.
+For example, if $M$ is a generic surface with Newton polytope $\conv\{(-2,0,0),\, (2,0,1),\, (0,1,0),\, (2k-1,1,1),\, (2k,1,1)\}$, and $D\subset\CC^2$ is the set of critical values of the projection $M\subset\CC^3_{x,y,t}\to\CC^2_{y,t}$, then the closure of $D$ in an arbitrary toric compactification of $\CC^2$ has a highly non-generic cusp with the Milnor number $2k-6$.
+The aim of the present paper is to develop a version of the characteristic classes and Thom polynomails applicable in such settings. \end{rem}